beatmeeasy-debug/Universal-Intel-Chipset-Updater/README.md

 2. **"No Intel chipset found"** - Verify your system uses an Intel chipset (Sandy Bridge or newer)
 3. **Installation failures** - Check internet connection and temporary directory permissions

+### Missing Platform Support?

+If your platform isn't detected, check the [HW_ID database](https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/Intel_Chipset_Drivers_Latest.md) to see if your hardware is listed.
+If not, use the Intel Chipset HW_ID Detection Tool to generate a report.

 ### Debug Mode

 For detailed logging and troubleshooting, you can: